isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         vector<int> vi;
     };

-The default destructor does it better, more efficiently, and can't get it wrong.
+The default destructor does it better, more efficiently, and can’t get it wrong.

 ##### Note